ElTyranos/BG21_Wiki/beginner-guide.md

 ## Rules
-When one participates to World War 2 Open Games, one agrees to respect those simple rules.
+When one participates to any Battlegroup 21 Open Games, one agrees to respect those simple rules.

 ### Well being rules
 * No insults.